-The student will gain training and experience in providing service in one or more areas of interest: resource management, electronic resource evaluation, collection acquisition or resource creation (such as PowerPoint presentations, videos, marketing tools).
+The intern will gain training and experience in providing service in one or more areas of interest: resource management, electronic resource evaluation, collection acquisition or information literacy tools such as PowerPoint presentations, videos, or marketing products.

-The student would be trained in processing of collection materials, exposure to evaluation of electronic resources, Pub Med searching for medical literature and use of the media software.
-The student would also help collect data on the effectiveness of the program.
+The intern would be trained in processing of collection materials, searching for medical literature, use of the media software and assist with resource instruction and outreach.
+The intern would also help collect data on the effectiveness of the program.

-We expect the student to contribute to the Medical Library by attending monthly meetings with the Center supervisor.
-We also expect the student to contribute to the Resource Center efforts to determine the effectiveness of the program by researching the literature, discussing ideas with the other librarians and proposing, planning or participating in surveys or other research methods.
+We expect the intern to gain experience in Center operations by attending monthly meetings with the Center supervisor.
+We also expect the intern to contribute to the Resource Center efforts to determine the effectiveness of the program by researching the literature, discussing ideas with the other librarians and proposing, planning or participating in surveys or other research methods.

-The student will assist in raising awareness among the HPH clinicians about the Medical Library resources, services and expertise.
+The intern will assist in raising awareness among the HPH clinicians about the Medical Library resources, services and expertise.

 The Hawai‘i Pacific Health Medical Services Resource Center maintains two physical locations.
-The sites are the Arnold Library, located at Straub Clinic and Hospital and the Kapi‘olani Medical Center for Women and Children.
-The Resource Center provides medical information, resources, and services to help clinicians and their work in patient care, education, research and management.
+The sites are the Arnold Library, located at Straub Medical Center and the Kapi‘olani Medical Center for Women and Children.
+The Resource Center serves the four hospitals and many clinics of the Hawai‘i Pacific Health organization.
+The Resource Center provides medical information, resources, and services to assist clinicians with their work in patient care, education, research and management.
 The library maintains a small collection on training materials but the majority of the resources are provided in electronic format.

-- Interest in Medical Librarianship and the Medical Education process.
+- Interest in Medical Librarianship and the information literacy process.

-Internship days and hours will be developed based on the students’ class schedule and the needs of the Resource Center.
+Internship days and hours will be developed based on the interns’ class schedule and the needs of the Resource Center.

 Goals and Outcomes